msameer7/SQL---Project---Retail-Sales-Analysis-/README.md

 List Categories: Listed all the different product categories.

-Fix Missing Data: Found and removed rows that had empty or missing values.
+Fix Missing Data: This Dataset doesn't contain any missing values.

 ## Step 3: Finding Answers with SQL
 Check a Day’s Sales: Got all sales made on 2022-11-05.